schbxg/yolo-visual-project/technical_documentation.md

 This project implements a robust pose estimation system using the **YOLOv11** model.
 It provides two primary interfaces:
 - **Web Interface**: A Gradio-based interactive demo for high-quality single-frame analysis.
 - **Real-time Live Stream**: An OpenCV-based script for low-latency, real-time pose estimation.
+- **Data Capture**: Integrated "Press S to Save" functionality to export pose keypoints to JSON.
 - **Object Tracking**: Integrated ByteTrack for persistent ID tracking of people, **bottles**, and other objects.

 ---